-- o Via Robeco's entity engagement program, the following PAIs are considered: - All indicators related to Climate and other environment-related indicators (PAI 1-9, Table 1) - Violations of the UN Global Compact Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (PAI 10, Table 1).
+- o Via the application of the voting policy, the following PAIs are considered: - All indicators related to GHG emissions (PAI 1-6, Table 1) - Indicators related to social and employee matters (PAI 10-13, Table 1; PAI 5-8, Table 3) - o Via Robeco's entity engagement program, the following PAIs are considered: - All indicators related to Climate and other environment-related indicators (PAI 1-13, Table 1) - Violations of the UN Global Compact Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (PAI 10, Table 1).
 On an ongoing basis, the investment universe is scanned for controversial behavior in relation to the aforementioned principles and guidelines. - In addition, based on a yearly review of Robeco's performance on all mandatory and selected voluntary indicators, holdings of the Sub-fund that cause adverse impact might be selected for engagement.